aalarkin/SCCG-Replication-Slope/README.md

 ```
 This should open up Jupyter on your browser from the directory that you navigated to above.
 On the main page of the respository on Jupyter, click on this notebook.

-5. To run the example code, just click on the cell and press `Cntr + Enter` to run it, or just use the *run* button from the menu on top.

 NOTE: Depending on your operating system and the current version of Anaconda, you may run into some R kernal dependency issues.
 If this is the case, you can you use either Anaconda or Miniconda to create a conda environment using the environment dependencies provided in this GitHub repository.
 To create a conda environment, navigate to the directory containing this repository and type
 ```
 conda env create --name mypython3r4 -f environment.yml